What is Sterilization ? 9 Types and Methods in Microbiology

 These are made of clay-like diatomous mud.

-The microbes get stuck during their travel through the pore in the candle.
+The microbes get stuck during their travel through the pores in the candle.

 Also, ultrasound waves are being tested for sterilization.